When designing a paid time off policy or managing PTO requests, take this list of 2020 federal holidays into account

 For example, Muslim employees may wish for time-off to celebrate wither of their 2 major religious holidays: Eid Al-Fitr and Eid Al-Adha.
 To accommodate this, many employers offer a floating holiday, in which an employee receives any day-off that can be used to celebrate their religious holidays.

 What are the 2020 federal holidays?

 Federal holidays remain the same every year, regardless of the year.
 Therefore, there won’t be any new federal holidays, nor will there be any less.
 One thing that is important to note is that some federal holidays are on the same date every year, while others will be on the same day, but on a different date.
-For example, Thanksgiving Day is always on the fourth Thursday in November, though one year that might be the 21st, and the following year, the 22nd.
+For example, Thanksgiving Day is always on the fourth Thursday in November.

 In 2020, the federal holidays fall on the following dates: